Gene London: Show history

 During the early years of the show, London's character was portrayed as having a crush on Debbie Dibley, his employer's daughter, but that story line was later dropped with Debbie's departure explained by a relocation to Hollywood.
 London subsequently introduced a new imaginary site for the program—a haunted house known as Quigley Mansion that was located next door to the general store and accessible via a secret tunnel.
 In reality, Quigley Mansion was merely just a model that created an establishing shot, but this artifice was so well done that the stories and plots about ghosts, UFOs and aliens that London created for the haunted house segments became increasingly popular with his viewers.
 During this same period, London's show also featured a series of public service exchange programs produced by CBS in which he played a reporter trying to improve the newspaper's circulation by adding a children's beat with stories from children.

 In August 1967, a troop of Brownies traveled from Girardville, Pennsylvania, to Philadelphia to participate in the taping of two of the show's episodes.
-Prior to the taping, London gave the girls a tour of the studio and his show's sets, and taught them about key aspects of the thow's filming and production.
+Prior to the taping, London gave the girls a tour of the studio and his show's sets, and taught them about key aspects of the show's filming and production.
 That same summer, London appeared before a large audience in the new community auditorium of the Boscov's department store in Pottsville, Pennsylvania.

 That same year, London created and starred in "A Gene London Christmas Special."
 Filmed in color on location at the Camelback Ski Lodge in Pennsylvania's Pocono Mountains and at Valley Forge Chapel, the program featured London's narration of "Why the Chimes Rang" and a performance of class Christmas carols by Philadelphia's Schola Cantorum of St. Francis de Sales Roman Catholic Church.
 The thirty-minute program aired on WCAU-TV at 5:30 p.m. on December 23, 1967.